Fetal and Pregnancy Health Program

 Designed to support the most complex fetal patients, the Fetal and Pregnancy Health Program is an ambitious, multidisciplinary program that launched in 2009, with a vision of care that has continued to expand and develop.
 Operating within the Johnson Center for Pregnancy and Newborn Services, the Fetal and Pregnancy Health program is a significant achievement, growing rapidly since its inception and highlighting an innovative yet critical leadership role for neonatology in complex fetal care.

-Dr. Susan Hintz is the Medical Director for the program, and Dr. Valerie Chock is the Associate Director for Neonatal and Prenatal Consultation Services.
+Dr. Susan Hintz is Founder and Director for the program, and Dr. Alexis Davis and Dr. Valerie Chock are the Associate Director for Neonatal and Prenatal Consultation Services.
 The Neonatology team, together with leadership in Maternal-Fetal Medicine (MFM), General Surgery, and the dedicated participation and collaboration of Cardiology and Cardiothoracic Surgery, Urology, Nephrology, Neurology, Neurosurgery, Radiology and other specialties at Lucile Packard Children’s Hospital Stanford, offers integrated, individualized care to expectant mothers and babies.

 Patient Care Coordinator